Area codes 408 and 669: Los Gatos

 Before the late 1980s and the arrival of cellular and PCS mobile phone service, GTE offered Improved Mobile Telephone Service (IMTS) on VHF (152 MHz) and UHF (454 MHz) frequencies in Los Gatos.
 The service included full-duplex dial service.
-There were tight restrictions on call lengths because there were only a few channels available.
+Tight restrictions were imposed on call durations because there were only a few channels available.
 In the late 1970s, daytime calls longer than three minutes were billed at over $1 per minute to discourage the long-winded.
 The VHF equipment was located near the Santa Clara Valley Water District's Rinconada Water Treatment Plant on More Avenue at NAD27 coordinates 37°15′22″N 121°58′59″W. The IMTS system included General Electric mobile radio voting equipment.
 (Voting is a form of diversity combining used in mobile radio systems on land.)
 One receiver for at least one of the voted IMTS channels was located in a pole mount-cabinet on a utility pole along Montevina Road off California State Route 17.
 These IMTS systems were dismantled after cellular systems became available to subscribers in the Bay Area.

 San Jose

 Manual service

-Before 1949, San Jose telephones were manual service.
+Before 1949, San Jose telephone service was manual.
 A subscriber would lift the receiver and wait for the operator to inquire, "Number Please?"
 Most telephone numbers started with Ballard or Columbia.
 Mayfair numbers served the east side.
-The City Manager's number was Ballard 1 while most numbers had four digits and a letter, (for example: Ballard 2345 W).
-One of four letters was appended to telephone numbers: J, M, R, or W. These letters may have tipped off the operator as to the proper keys to press to ring a subscriber who was on a party line.
+The City manager's telephone number was Ballard 1 while most numbers had four digits and a letter, (for example: Ballard 2345 W).
+One of four letters was appended to telephone numbers: J, M, R, or W to designate each station connected to the four-party line.